 Petition: Lord, help me to respond with love to your self-giving love.

-2. “Can Love Be Commanded?”
-Pope Emeritus Benedict XVI poses a provocative question in his first encyclical, Deus Caritas Est (God is Love).
+“Can Love Be Commanded?”
+Pope-Emeritus Benedict XVI posed a provocative question in his first encyclical, Deus Caritas Est (God is Love).
 How can Christ demand love from us in order for us to be his followers, his apostles?
-Pope Emeritus Benedict clarifies, “Love cannot be commanded; it is ultimately a feeling that is either there or not, nor can it be produced by the will” (no. 16).
+In other words, “Love cannot be commanded; it is ultimately a feeling that is either there or not, nor can it be produced by the will” (no. 16).
 The response to this apparent quandary is twofold.
 In the first place, love can be commanded because it has first been given.
 “God does not demand of us a feeling which we ourselves are incapable of producing.
 He loves us, he makes us see and experience his love, and since he has ‘loved us first,’ love can also blossom as a response within us” (no. 17).
 In the second place, “it is clearly revealed that love is not merely a sentiment.
 Sentiments come and go.
 A sentiment can be a marvelous first spark, but it is not the fullness of love” (no. 17).

-Conversation with Christ: Thank you, Lord, for helping me to see, through Pope Saint John Paul the Great, Pope Emeritus Benedict XVI and Pope Francis, the meaning of authentic love.
+Conversation with Christ: Thank you, Lord, for helping me to see, through Pope Saint John Paul the Great and Pope-Emeritus Benedict XVI, the meaning of authentic love.
 Thank you for your limitless love for me.
 Your love is the standard to which my own poor love must rise.

 Resolution: I will give myself to Christ today in acts of love that embrace my whole person: intellect, will and sentiments.